Embarcadero/Dev-Cpp/Source/README.txt

 		Source\CompileResources.bat

 	3) Open the project file devcpp.dpr.
-Your IDE should not produce any 'Module Not Found' or 'Resource Not Found' when opening files, compiling files or running devcpp.exe.
+Your IDE should not produce any 'Module Not Found' or 'Resource Not Found' errors when opening files, compiling files or running devcpp.exe.

+	4) It is advisable to run CleanSource.bat before commiting work, when you get errors complaining about old versions of code or when you want to diff the source folder.

 This process has only been tested using Delphi 6 and Delphi 7.
 The code base should be compatible with more recent versions of Delphi, but there is no